Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The town fountain greeted us as we walked out of the Residencial Hilário and albergue complex, and onto the Rua Fonte (Fountain Street).
 You can see the fountain on the right, in the little white building with the red roof.
 Right after the fountain, turn right onto the Rua 25 de Abril.

-Starting out on the Rua Fonte in Mealhada on day eleven of the Camino PortuguésStarting Out on the Rua Fonte
+Starting Out on the Rua FonteStarting Out on the Rua Fonte

 The road was wet, as it had rained during the night.
-We got into a rhythm quickly as we walked along, turning left to jon the Rua Carvalhas, after 400 meters more, shown below.
+We got into a rhythm quickly as we walked along, turning left to join the Rua Carvalhas, after 400 meters more, shown below.

-Follow the Rua Carvalhas on day eleven of the Camino PortuguésFollow the Rua Carvalhas on Day Eleven of the Camino Portugués
+Follow the Rua Carvalhas on Day Eleven of the Camino PortuguésFollow the Rua Carvalhas on Day Eleven of the Camino Portugués

 The Rua Carvalas quickly turns to dirt and walks out of Mealhada and into the countryside.
 I was energetic as I always am to start the day.
-We were one of the few pilgrims at the Hilário complex so once again, we were alone on the Way.

-Rua Carvalhas and Pavement End Here at the Greenhouses on the Portuguese WayRua Carvalhas and Pavement End Here at the Greenhouses
+Rua Carvalhas and Pavement End Here at the GreenhousesRua Carvalhas and Pavement End Here at the Greenhouses

 Following the well waymarked path, we turned into a lovely eucalyptus forest, by now a common sight.

-Turn Left into the Eucalyptus Forest on day eleven of the Camino PortuguésTurn Left into the Eucalyptus Forest
+Turn Left into the Eucalyptus ForestTurn Left into the Eucalyptus Forest

-Turn Left Again Towards Alpalhão in the Municipality of Anadia on the Portuguese WayTurn Left Again Towards Alpalhão in the Municipality of Anadia
+Turn Left Again Towards Alpalhão in the Municipality of AnadiaTurn Left Again Towards Alpalhão in the Municipality of Anadia

 It was here that the dusky sky started to darken.
 We even saw lightning in the clouds ahead.
 So far there was absolutely no rain on our pilgrimage!
 Was day eleven on the Camino Portugués finally going to be the exception?